SeanOhAileasa/SeanOhAileasa/README.md

 * { ["**drp**"](https://nbviewer.jupyter.org/github/SeanOhAileasa/drp-data-representation/blob/main/drp-data-representation.ipynb) : &#x1F6A7; }
 <!--
-17/08/2021
+18/08/2021
-"update repository ./drp-data-representation - API (Python) module requests functions: i) get; ii) post; iii) put and; iv) delete.
-Can use python to do anything that cURL can do therefore can access any web-server open to the public (any web service that has an API).
-Can store the data in a file and/or an excel file."
+"update repository ./drp-data-representation - API (Key) provides authorization to third parties to allow access to resources.
+Applied to html2pdf.app for API key - takes a URL and returns back a pdf format of that URL."
 -->

 ###### Computational Thinking with Algorithms